LAION: Image datasets

 The first such dataset, LAION-400M, was released in August 2021 and consisted of 400 million image-caption pairs.
 The pairs were extracted from a random subset of webpages scraped by Common Crawl between 2014 and 2021.
 It was an attempt to recreate the process used by OpenAI to collect the 400 million image-caption pairs they used to train the CLIP model - the company had chosen to open-source the model's code and weights, but not its training dataset.
 Imagen, a text-to-image model announced by Google Brain in 2022, was trained on LAION-400M in combination with private internal datasets.

 A successor of more than 5 billion pairs, LAION-5B, was released in March 2022.
 As of its release, it was the largest freely available dataset of image-caption pairs in existence.
 Its creation was funded by Doodlebot, Hugging Face and Stability AI, the AI company behind the funding of the Stable Diffusion text-to-image model, which was trained on it.

-Example entry

-Below is an example of the metadata associated with one entry in the LAION-5B dataset.
-The image content itself, shown at right, is not stored in the dataset, but is only linked to via the URL field: